-One the professors who had the biggest impact on me was Virginia Suave who told us “language is power”.
-She gave me an A+ on a paper one time but in the comments she wrote “Gemma, you write so well, but you are still a bud.”
+One of the professors who had the biggest impact on me was Virginia Suave who told us “language is power”.
+She gave me an A+ on a paper one time but in the comments, she wrote “Gemma, you write so well, but you are still a bud.”

 A gemma is a bud of a flower that has not blossomed yet.
 It’s shy, still very timid.
 I have a book now called “gemma” that reflects my story from a bullied kid to a successful woman.
 With the nurturing of the Canadian environment, that gemma has blossomed into a Gemma.